GoogleCloudPlatform/community/tutorials/cloud-iot-fledge/index.md

 ## Cleaning up

-Now that you've seen how the plugin works end-to-end, you can delete the North instance to prevent data from continuing to be published:
+Now that you've seen how the plugin works, you can delete the North instance to prevent data from continuing to be published:

 1. In the left pane of the Fledge GUI, click **North**.